andrewsolis/cs401/docs/unit08/intro_html.rst

 of the content to make them appear a certain way.
 Elements are created using **tag**\s that specify the type of element.
 We will explore some of the common elements found in HTML.

-Say we wanted to insert our sentence below into a tag.
+Say we wanted to modify the text in our `Hello World!` text inside our ``index.html`` to be this instead.

 .. code-block:: html
     :linenos: